-The news that women don’t need pill-bleeds tends to generate headlines that “women don’t need periods,” which is completely wrong.
+With the news that women don’t need pill-bleeds came the headlines “women don’t need periods,” which is completely wrong.

 It’s true that women don’t need pill-bleeds because pill-bleeds are not periods.
-But women do need real menstrual cycles, and here’s why.
+But women do need natural menstrual cycles, and here’s why.

-Natural ovulatory menstrual cycles are how women make estrogen and progesterone which are important for general health, not just for making a baby.
-According to Professor Jerilynn Prior, “regular menstrual cycles with consistently normal ovulation during the premenopausal years will prevent osteoporosis, breast cancer and heart disease.”
+Natural ovulatory menstrual cycles are how women make estrogen and progesterone which are beneficial for general health, not just for making a baby.
+According to Professor Jerilynn Prior, “regular menstrual cycles with consistently normal ovulation during the [reproductive] years will prevent osteoporosis, breast cancer and heart disease.”

 Tip: 👉 The contraceptive drugs of birth control are not hormones and do not have the same benefits.